What should I do if I have an interstitial lung disease?

 If you live with an interstitial lung disease (ILD), such as idiopathic pulmonary fibrosis, other types of pulmonary fibrosis, or pulmonary sarcoidosis, you are at higher risk of severe complications if you get COVID-19.

 As someone who is at significantly higher risk from COVID-19, it’s important you follow the shielding advice and continue to manage your condition well.
-At present, you are strongly advised to shield until the end of June.

 Most people with an interstitial lung disease should have got a shielding letter advising them to follow shielding advice.
 Across England, Scotland, Wales and Northern Ireland the criteria for shielding are slightly different.
 Please contact your doctor or hospital clinician if you think you may need to shield but haven’t got a letter.